tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 Effectively what we're going to do is make a syscall-like interface between our guest and host.
-The guest will write to a buffer, and then call a host function with a pointer (or rather, an offset in the WASM linear memory) and length.
-The host will get the result and write the value back to that buffer and return the length of the data written back.
+The guest will write to a buffer, and then call a host function passing a pointer (or rather, an offset in the WASM linear memory) and length for each parameter and for the return value.
+The host will get the result and write the value back to return buffer and return the length of the data written to the caller.

-We'll be using "safe" `wasmtime::Memory` interfaces on the host side that copy the data out before working on it, and on the guest side we're single threaded and waiting on the return from the host function, so we don't need to worry about the guest messing with the data while we're reading it.
+We'll be using "safe" `wasmtime::Memory` interfaces on the host side that copy the data out before working on it, and on the guest side we're single threaded and waiting on the return from the host function.
+So we don't need to worry about the guest messing with the data while we're reading it.
 (And hopefully interface types ship before threads!)

-I managed to segfault the guest a few dozen times before finally finding Radu Matei's excellent [_Practical Guide to WASM Memory_].
+That being said, I managed to segfault the guest a few dozen times before finally finding Radu Matei's excellent [_Practical Guide to WASM Memory_].
 The control flow we have here is reverse from Matei's post, because the guest is deciding what to allocate.
 But as it turns out this largely gets implemented in the same way.
-We want these two functions in the
+We want these two functions in the guest:
-guest:

 ```rust
 fn alloc(len: usize) -> *mut u8 {